-In developing this standard, we have referred to other respected fisheries standards operated by the Marine Stewardship Council 1 (MSC), and the Aquaculture Stewardship Council (ASC) and adopted good practice from them.
+In developing this standard, we have referred to other respected fisheries standards operated by the Marine Stewardship Council (MSC), and the Aquaculture Stewardship Council (ASC) and adopted good practice from them.
 Where appropriate we aim to be compatible with existing standards rather than develop new ones, to reduce the burden on those seeking certification.
 For example, if a business meets the MSC's Chain of Custody criteria, this will meet many of the SEG standard's Traceability requirements.

 In 2010 the Sustainable Eel Group approached the MSC to apply their standard to eel fisheries.
 It was concluded that the MSC standard could not be applied for a number of reasons - mostly because of the size, diversity and extensive range of the stock and the fisheries, the extensive impact of human impacts across the range and because there are limited controls on impacts on the eel it its range outside of the EU.
 MSC certified fisheries are more finite, easier to define, assess and understand their stock dynamics.
 The European eel is one panmictic stock, extending from the western Atlantic Ocean to the Mediterranean, Barents and Baltic Seas, and the estuaries, rivers and lakes of Europe, Scandinavia and North Africa.
 There are many fisheries catching at all life stages between glass eels and silver eels.
 In summary, it was too complex for MSC to apply it.
 So, SEG developed its first eel standard in 2010, but basing it wherever possible on MSC principles and experience.
-For example, the Traceability component is heavily based on the MSC Chain of Custody requirements.
+For example, the Traceability component is heavily based on the MSC chain of Custody requirements.

-The Sustainable Eel Group is seeking membership of the ISEAL Alliance 3, to give independent assessment and credibility of our aims, objectives and this standard.
-The 2017-18 review of this standard has been conducted according to ISEAL principles as part of the process to support that membership.
+The Sustainable Eel Group is a Community Member of the ISEAL Alliance and we are continuing the journey towards Code Compliance to give greater independent assessment and credibility of our aims, objectives and this standard.